oldjazjef/bexio-dotnet/README.md

 netcore 5 Bexio-Api library.
 Implements some of the Bexio-Api endpoints, models and offers some extensions

+Currently offering:
+- Fetching, Searching, GetById
+- Models for some bexio entities
+- Constants for some bexio entities

 ## Usage

 TODO: Write usage instructions